OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_tests.rst

 Module directory structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The module structure basically must be like the example structure shown in the picture below.

 The test folder must be a subdirectory in the module directory.

-Please stick to the :ref:`structure example given in modules/structure <modules_structure-20170217>`.
+Stick to the :ref:`structure example given in modules/structure <modules_structure-20170217>`.

 OXID test folder usage
 ^^^^^^^^^^^^^^^^^^^^^^

-* Sample tests can be found in the
-  `Module Template repository on GitHub <https://github.com/OXID-eSales/module-template>`__
+Find sample tests under `Module Template repository on GitHub <https://github.com/OXID-eSales/module-template>`_.

 Running tests, creating and reading reports
 -------------------------------------------